-- Building new partnerships with municipalities and the county's unincorporated areas to host emergency/transitional shelters, safe places to park with access to hygiene, and supportive services. - Developing innovative pilot programs that improve community safety, test innovative low-barrier shelter solutions, and increase partnerships. - Reducing barriers to shelter such as allowing pets, storage of personal items, greater privacy, allowing access to service delivery partners, and longer and more flexible stays. - Funding a variety of bed options to increase single-room and singlefamily occupancies. - Developing motel voucher programs that include jurisdictions that counted 50 unsheltered persons or more in 2022 and had no shelter beds for unsheltered persons. - · Creating pop-up/mobile shelters. - Implementing a centralized monitoring system to support maximizing the use of available shelters. - Training shelter staff and outreach teams in evidence-based processes such as Listen, Empathize, Agree, Partner (LEAP), Motivational Interviewing, and Trauma-informed approaches.
+- Building new partnerships with municipalities and the county's unincorporated areas to host emergency/transitional shelters, safe places to park with access to hygiene, and supportive services. - Developing innovative pilot programs that improve community safety, test innovative low-barrier shelter solutions, and increase partnerships. - Reducing barriers to shelter such as allowing pets, storage of personal items, greater privacy, allowing access to service delivery partners, and longer and more flexible stays to create more low-barrier shelters. - Funding a variety of bed options to increase single-room and single-family occupancies. - Developing hotel/motel voucher programs that include jurisdictions that counted 50 unsheltered persons or more in 2022 and had no shelter beds for unsheltered persons. - Creating pop-up/mobile shelters. - Implementing a centralized monitoring system to support maximizing the use of available shelters. - Training shelter staff and outreach teams in evidence-based processes such as Listen, Empathize, Agree, Partner (LEAP), Motivational Interviewing, and Trauma-informed approaches.